NilsRethmeier/CLESS/README.md

 This is an updated version and the future code repository for the paper "Long-Tail Zero and Few-Shot Learning via Contrastive Pretraining on and for Small Data", Nils Rethmeier, Isabelle Augenstein, 2 Oct 2020, https://arxiv.org/abs/2010.01061
  -->

-# :computer: Code
-Code and arxiv paper will be updated in time.

 # :bookmark_tabs: bitex
 ```